denniskern/swerve/README.md

 [![Build Status](https://travis-ci.org/axelspringer/swerve.svg?branch=master)](https://travis-ci.org/axelspringer/swerve.svg?branch=master)

+THIS TOOL IS WIP.
+DO NOT USE IT IN PRODUCTION.
+WAIT FOR THE FIRST MAJOR RELEASE

 Swerve is a redirection service that uses autocert to generate https certificates automatically.
 The domain and certificate data are stored in a DynamoDB

 ## Setup the DB tables